 What is work-life balance, and why is it important?

 Work-life balance entails limiting work-related stress and developing a stable and sustainable way of working while supporting health and general happiness.

 Work-life balance is about having the flexibility to get things done professionally while still having time and energy to enjoy your personal life.
 A typical employee spends one-third of their life at work.
 As a result, striking a balance between work and other aspects of your life is critical.
 Furthermore, when employees have a poor work-life balance, it can lead to irritability, negativity, and poor work quality.
 Helping your employees in achieving a work-life balance is critical for their long-term health and the company.

 Work-life balance has been a hot topic for several decades, with an increasing number of employees prioritizing it over other benefits.
-Attitudes towards work-life balance have evolved over time, but the changes brought about by the pandemic have left an undeniable impression.
-COVID-19 normalized hybrid and remote working styles which have brought some advantages.
-However, studies to date show that one of the key challenges of remote working is maintaining work-life balance.
-While working from home allows people to spread work throughout the day making some activities more convenient.
+Attitudes toward work-life balance have evolved over time, but the changes brought about by the pandemic have left an undeniable impression.
+COVID-19 normalized hybrid and remote working styles, which have brought some advantages.
+However, studies to date show that one of the key challenges of remote working is maintaining a work-life balance.
+While working from home allows people to spread work throughout the day, making some activities more convenient.
 Work also became a potentially 24/7 activity, leaving little time for personal needs.
-The more people work from home the more your domestic and professional duties overlap, making work-life balance difficult.
+The more people work from home, the more your domestic and professional duties overlap, making work-life balance difficult.
 Moreover, the global spread of remote working associated with epidemiological restrictions contributes to the need to develop guidance on how to mitigate the negative effects of working from home.